thin-edge/thin-edge.io/CONTRIBUTING.md

 ## Repository maintenance

-- **Ensuring the Signed-off-by-trailer**
-  Contributors need to sign the "Contributor License Agreement".
-They do so by signing off each individual commit with a so-called "Signed-off-by Trailer".
-  Git offers the `--signoff`/`-s` flags when using `git-commit` to commit changes.

-  To ensure that all commits have the trailer present in the commit message, a CI lint is installed in the github actions workflows of the project.
-This lint blocks pull requests to be merged if one or more of the commits of the pull request misses the `Signed-off-by` trailer.

-  As a result, it is not possible to merge pull requests that miss the trailer.
 - **Coding styleguide**
   Coding style is enforced via `rustfmt` in its default configuration.
   Compliance with the coding style is enforced via CI.